MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/use-custom-model-driven-app-on-mobile.md

   | :---:         |     :---:      |
   | ![Old commands shows at the bottom.](media/command-bar-old.png "Old command.")| ![Commands moved to overflow menu.](media/over-flow-menu.gif "New command in overflow menu.")|

-- When running Power Apps mobile on a tablet on iOS or Android the command bar was displayed at the bottom.
-Now the command bar is displayed at the top
+- The command bar on Power Apps mobile for tablets was at the bottom now the command bar is located at the top.
     ![Command bar on tablet.](media/command-bar-tablet.png "Command bar on tablet.")